Obama says Putin's military focus has slowed nuclear arms cuts

 Obama said on Friday he has not seen the progress he would have liked from Putin "because of the vision that he's been pursuing of emphasizing military might over development," and economic diversification.

-Putin said last June that Russia would add more than 40 intercontinental ballistic missiles to its nuclear arsenal to modernize its programme and overcome anti-missile defence systems near its border.
+Putin said last June that Russia would add more than 40 intercontinental ballistic missiles to its nuclear arsenal to modernize its program and overcome anti-missile defense systems near its border.

 Obama said the possibility of progress in future years on arms reductions with Russia remains as both countries continue to abided by the START agreement.
 But reductions during Obama's remaining less than 10 months in office are unlikely, he said.